deNBI/cloud-user-docs/wiki/Tutorials/Kubermatic/index.md

 This guide is intended for:

-- 👤 Platform administrators who deploy and manage Kubernetes clusters
+- 👤 de.NBI Users who deploy and manage Kubernetes clusters with Kubermatic on the de.NBI Site Berlin
-- 🔧 DevOps engineers who configure cluster infrastructure
-- 💻 Application developers who require Kubernetes environments

 ### What you will learn